When Shiva Bled: Vamana Purana’s Origin of the Eight Bhairavas and Andhaka’s Fall

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the moral of Andhaka's defeat?
+What is the ethical meaning of Andhaka’s defeat?